 T12 tubes are the largest fluorescent tubes available, but they’re being phased out in favour of T8 tubes, which are smaller and more energy efficient.
 They’re good at lighting large areas, such as offices and retail space, but because of their higher running costs, and the fact that availability will soon become an issue, we’d recommend changing to T8s.

-If you are still definite about wanting T12 tubes we stock different lengths, wattages and colours, including warm and cool white.
+If you are still definite about wanting T12 tubes we stock a few wattage variants.
 Take a look at which T12 fluorescent tubes are available through Lyco.
+If you can’t find the model you are looking for, you can call us on 0345 646 1133.